 The selection schedule already published on the home page will be respected.
 Regarding other questions relating to the virus situation, it is not yet possible to predict what the European situation will be in August 2020 (Summer School) and in September 2020, the beginning of the intake.
 Further information will be provided as we become aware of potential changes, especially regarding any instructions provided by the European Union.
 The current state is to continue according to the planned schedule until further notice (March 2020).

 Students are selected by a joint committee including members from all partner institutions.
 Students are selected for study in the program on the basis of their performance and excellence in their previous studies.

 All applications are first screened for fulfilling the following eligibility criteria:

 Meeting of the application deadline.

 Bachelor degree (at least projected completion before starting the LCT Program) or equivalent in the area of (Computational) Linguistics, Language Technology, Cognitive Sciences, Computer Science, Mathematics, Artificial Intelligence, or other relevant disciplines, subject to the consent of and the approval by the consortium's admission committee.

 All applications that meet the eligibility criteria are then assessed against the following selection criteria:

-- Results in undergraduate education: grade and quality of first degree (what mark and from which university or program); time spent to receive first degree and way of conducting studies (short and focused, or if long additional activities, richness of studies depending on field, additional activities besides studies); having worked or studied in an interdisciplinary environment (type of first degree studies or additional experience outside the first degree studies);
+Results in undergraduate education: grade and quality of first degree (what mark and from which university or program); time spent to receive first degree and way of conducting studies (short and focused, or if long additional activities, the richness of studies depending on the field, additional activities besides studies); having worked or studied in an interdisciplinary environment (a type of first degree studies or additional experience outside the first-degree studies).

 All criteria are equally weighted, except the English proficiency criterion, which is applied in case of otherwise equal ranking.